prashantpawar/sol-unit/README.md

 ## Motivation

 Unit testing Solidity using Solidity has the same benefits as unit testing anything else.
-It is perfect for doing input validation and other things, to complement formal analysis etc.
+It is perfect for testing input validation and other things, to complement formal analysis etc.

 Calling contracts from javascript (web3.js in a web-page or alethzero) is integration testing, not unit testing.
-A good project should in my opinion have both.
+A good project should in my opinion have both kinds of tests.

 ## Writing tests